 About Steve Otis

-In these varied capacities, Steve has worked on numerous issues affecting local government, education, traffic and pedestrian safety, emergency management, recreation, environmental protection, infrastructure repairs, historic preservation, property tax relief and the concerns of women, seniors and families.
+Otis has been effective on numerous issues affecting local government, education, traffic and pedestrian safety, emergency management, recreation, senior citizens, environmental protection, infrastructure repairs, historic preservation, property tax relief and matters of concern to women and families.

 The Assemblyman is a graduate of Hobart & William Smith Colleges and holds a master’s degree in public administration from NYU and a law degree from Hofstra University School of Law.